 Ski boot flex is determined and assigned by manufacturers.
 While the ratings give us an idea of how the ski boots feel within a brand’s lineup, the flex isn’t standardized across each company.
 So, for cross-brand comparison, the flex ratings can help you make broad versus apples-to-apples comparisons.

 As you shop around, you’ll see boots with a flex that generally ranges from 65 to 120.
 The lower number represents a softer boot and gradually stiffens as you go up the scale.
-You’ll also see these flex ranges are usually lower for women’s-specific ski boots compared to the men’s boots.
+You’ll also see these flex ranges are usually lower for women’s-specific ski boots compared to men’s boots.

 - Soft: 65-90